Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 What are payday loans, and how do they work?

-With payday loans, you can walk into a payday loan center and have cash in hand or have the funds dropped into your account within the next business day.
-Payday loan amounts are generally small, usually $500 or less.¹
+You can walk into a payday loan center and leave with cash in hand, or have funds deposited into your account within the next business day.

 How do payday loans differ from other types of loans?